 - Removed duplicate trades from OKEx options data.

 - Allowed futures and options market trades and order book data to be served through our websocket API.

 - Fixed a bug that prevented the discovery of reference rates metrics for assets that contain underscore in the asset ticker.

 - Fixed a bug that prevented the discovery of CME futures markets in our catalog endpoints.

 - Fixed a bug that prevented all reference rate observations from being served from our API when requesting multiple assets and using the limit_per_asset parameter.

 About CM Market Data Feed

 The CM Market Data Feed provides access to historical and real-time data from the world’s leading spot and derivatives crypto exchanges.
 Our coverage universe currently consists of 2,882 assets, 34 exchanges, 14,280 spot markets, 7,353 futures markets, 28,314 options markets, 2,883 pairs, and one institution .
 We offer a wide range of harmonized datasets such as trades, candles, order book snapshots, futures-specific data types, options-specific data types, market data metrics, and more.
-More detailed and up-to-date information can be found at the Coin Metrics Knowledge Base.
+More detailed and up-to-date information can be found at the Coin Metrics Data Encyclopedia.